CBonnell/dotnetexpect/README.md

 }
 ```

 Many other properties and methods are exposed on the `ChildProcess` class, including regular expression output matching and process management (such as terminating a child process and retrieving its exit code, etc.).
-Documentation is provided for each public member of the library and the library was designed to leverage Visual Studio's Intellisense functionality for discoverability and ease of use.
+Documentation is provided for each public member of the library and the library was designed to leverage Visual Studio's IntelliSense functionality for discoverability and ease of use.

 ### How do I build DotNetExpect?
 DotNetExpect is Visual Studio 2013 project, so it is possible to build the project by merely opening up the solution (.sln) file for the library and building it or invoking MSBuild from the command line.
 Binaries may be provided at some point depending on demand.